MicrosoftDocs/VBA-Docs/api/Publisher.ReaderSpread.Top.md

 api_name:
 - Publisher.ReaderSpread.Top
 ms.assetid: 10d92ea3-123c-6660-6b8d-e20f13390dae
-ms.date: 06/08/2017
+ms.date: 06/13/2019
 localization_priority: Normal
 ---

 # ReaderSpread.Top property (Publisher)

-Returns the a  **Single** that represents the distance (in points) from the top edge of the workspace to the top edge of the page.
+Returns a **Single** that represents the distance (in [points](../language/glossary/vbe-glossary.md#point)) from the top edge of the workspace to the top edge of the page.
 Read-only.

 ## Syntax